paluh/purescript-boomboom/README.md

 # purescript-boomboom

-Never hard code your urls again - you can boom in both directions now!
+Never hard code your urls again... you can just boom in both directions now!

 ## Description